JetBrains/teamcity-documentation/topics/configuring-secondary-node.md

 ### Processing User Requests to Modify Data on Secondary Node

-This responsibility allows creating new projects and build configurations and changing their settings right from the secondary node’s interface.
+This responsibility is responsible for allowing [user actions on a secondary node](#User-level+Actions+on+Secondary+Node).
 It is especially useful when the main server is down or goes through maintenance.

 ## User-level Actions on Secondary Node

-If at least one responsibility is assigned to a secondary node, it will allow performing the most common user-level actions:
+If the "_Processing user requests to modify data_" responsibility is enabled on a secondary node, it will allow performing the most common user-level actions:
 * Triggering a build, including a custom or personal one
 * Stopping/deleting and pinning/tagging/commenting builds
 * Assigning investigations and muting build problems and tests